HomePrivacy PolicyFeedbackLink to usSite Map

 MS Access: DLookup Function

-In Access, the DLookup function returns a value from a specified set of records (or domain).
+The Microsoft Access DLookup function returns a value from an Access table (or domain).

 DLookup("FieldName" , "TableName" , "Criteria = n")